A so-called “sales assistant” at Maplin or PC World is an oxymoron at best. Sometimes just a plain moron.

 PC World?
 More like FAIL World.

-2 bods gave a toss
+2 bods left a mark

 Just so you know adsl routers can be used in place of network switches :)